design installations, interventions, and performances responding to the current societal phenomenon and state of propaganda

 Questions of propaganda have become urgent.
 Propagation of movements, ideologies and opinions are assisted by the development of algorithms, online news media and social media.
 These become ever-differentiating echo chambers in which information, ideas and beliefs are amplified and repeated in increasingly enclosed systems.
 How does design contribute to the structuring of flows of propaganda?
 What does design propagate – and what should it propagate?

 Published by Fictional Collective, Fictional Journal is a platform and an online publication for design theory and practice navigating societal contexts of design.
 In 1–2 issues a year, the journal opens up a theme for investigation and action through commissions and open calls.
 Each issue consists of a range of contributions from text-based to image essays, illustrations, film, objects, performances and interventions.
-The issues will function as platforms for physical events, such as exhibitions, symposia, workshops and performances.
+Each issue acts as a platform and consists of a range of contributions from text-based to image essays, illustrations, film, objects, performances, interventions and symposia.
 In 2016, Fictional Journal published Issue 01.
 Joy, investigating design in the context of abstract threat and fear.